ImperialCollegeLondon/ReCoDe-spatial-transcriptomics/docs/3_RSE_best_practices.md

     """
     Adds two integers.

-    Args:
-        a (int): The first number.
+        a: The first number.
-        b (int): The second number.
+        b: The second number.

     Returns:
-        int: The sum of the two numbers.
+        The sum of the two numbers.
     """
     return a + b # add two integers and return the result
 ```

 ## Code style, linters, and code formatters

 PEP 8 is the style guide for Python code, providing conventions for writing clean and readable code.
 Following a consistent style improves code readability and maintainability, making it easier for others to understand and contribute to your code.
+There are several tools available to help enforce PEP 8 style guidelines, such as linters and code formatters.

 The full python style guide can be found here: [PEP 8](https://peps.python.org/pep-0008/).